velexi-research/VLXI-Cookiecutter-Python/template-docs/README-Python-Template.md

 * `*.template`: template files for the package

+    * Template files are indicated by the `template` suffix and contain template parameters denoted by double braces (e.g. `{{ PKG_NAME }}`).
-    * Template files are indicated by `template` suffix.
-These files are intended to simplify the set up of the dataset repository.
-They should be renamed to remove the `template` suffix.
+      Template files are intended to simplify the set up of the package.
+When used, they should be renamed to remove the `template` suffix.

     * `Makefile.template`: template for Makefile defining a collection of useful commands to maintain software (e.g., `test`, `clean`)